djizco/react-nodegui-boilerplate/README.md

 * For typescript support, merge the typescript-support branch.
 * React-Redux requires React-DOM for certain things.
-If you don't want to use this package, you canmerge the no-react-redux branch.
+If you don't want to use this package, you can merge the no-react-redux branch.

 ## Code Structure